 Start with an open project or new document and head to the Pen Tool (P) in the Toolbar.

-In the Options Bar, you’ll see the Mode is currently set to Path.
-Click the drop-down arrow and change the mode to Shape.
+In the Options Bar, click the Mode drop-down arrow and change the mode to Shape.

-Step 3: Set The Shape Fill To Transparent And The Stroke To A Color
+Step 2: Set The Shape Fill To Transparent And The Stroke To A Color

 Now, you’ll need to set the shape’s Fill to transparent.
 Click the Fill box in the Options bar.
 At the top, click the Transparent icon, the first from the left, to ensure the shape fill is transparent.

 At this point, you can set the appearance of your line by adjusting the stroke settings.
 In the Options bar, you can change the stroke’s Color by clicking the Stroke Fill Box and choosing from the options.